PaulMainwood/PairedComparisons.jl/README.md

 If you omit the "Day" column, there is a special "fast" version of the elo algorithm that treats each line as a separate time period and rates in the order given in the dataframe.
 The other algorithms need a time period and will error out if it is missed out.

-So in the below, games1 is valid input for the Elo alogithm
+So in the below, games1 is valid, though boring input for the Elo alogithm, and games2 is needed for the others.

 ```
 games1 = DataFrame(Player1 = [1], Player2 = [2], Player1Wins = [1], Player2Wins = [0])